Prevention

 Raising Awareness

-The OeAWI raises awareness for the Standards of Good Scientific Practice among researchers as well as the general public.
+The OeAWI raises awareness of the Standards of Good Scientific Practice among researchers as well as the general public.
 Application-oriented training about the Standards of Good Scientific Practice in all research activities is the Agency’s primary task.

-The OeAWI offers advising as well as training about prevention.
-In national and international working groups, the Agency contributes to the development of policy documents.
+The OeAWI also offers advice and training on how to prevent and investigate research misconduct.
+‘In national and international working groups, the Agency contributes to the development of policy documents.

-The preventive measures of the OeAWI comprise the following activities:
+Preventive measures of the OeAWI include:

 Training